MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 ### To register a trusted token issuer

-1. Open the as Administrator.
+1. Open the SharePoint 2016 Management Shell as Administrator.

 2. Run the following script using the parameters noted above: